agr01/SP_Messaging_App/readme.md

 ## Client App Usage
-To send a public message, select public from the sidebar.<\br>
+To send a public message, select public from the sidebar.</br>
-To send a private message, select any recipient from the sidebar.<\br>
+To send a private message, select any recipient from the sidebar.</br>
-To send a private group message, select multiple recipients from the sidebar.<\br>
+To send a private group message, select multiple recipients from the sidebar.</br>
-To view group messages, you must select all recipients in the group.<\br>
+To view group messages, you must select all recipients in the group.</br>

 # Running individual clients / servers